 Likely Effective for

-- Reducing cholesterol levels in people with an inherited tendency toward high cholesterol (familial hypercholesterolemia).
+- Inherited tendency towards high cholesterol (familial hypercholesterolemia).
 Plant sterols are effective for reducing cholesterol levels in children and adults with high cholesterol levels due to familial hypercholesterolemia.
 When taken in people who are also following a low-fat or cholesterol-lowering diet, plant sterols can reduce total and "bad" low-density lipoprotein (LDL) cholesterol more than the diet alone.
 Plant sterols don't decrease blood fats called triglycerides or increase "good" high-density lipoprotein (HDL) cholesterol levels.

 - High cholesterol.
 Taking plant sterols lowers total and low-density lipoprotein (LDL or "bad") cholesterol levels by about 3% to 15% in people with high cholesterol who are following a cholesterol-lowering diet.
 When added to a cholesterol-lowering prescription medication, such as certain "statins", plant sterols reduce total cholesterol by an additional 12-22 mg/dL and LDL cholesterol by another 11-16 mg/dL.

 Plant sterols can be incorporated in margarines, dairy products, and breads and cereals, or taken in pill form.
 Research suggests a dose of about 2-3 grams daily lowers cholesterol the most.
 But plant sterols may stop working as well when taken for more than 2-3 months.
 Plant sterols don't raise "good" high-density lipoprotein (HDL) cholesterol levels.

 Insufficient Evidence for

-- Colon and rectal cancer.
+- Colon cancer, rectal cancer.
 People who eat more plant sterols as part of their diet don't have a lower risk of colon cancer compared to people who eat less plant sterols.
 Also women who eat more plant sterols don't have a lower risk of rectal cancer compared to women who eat less plant sterols.
 But men who eat more plant sterols might have a lower risk of rectal cancer compared to men who eat less plant sterols.

-- Cancer of the stomach.
+- Stomach cancer.
 People who eat at least 82.5 mg of plant sterols daily as part of their diet seem to have a lower risk of gastric cancer compared to people who eat less than 45.5 mg daily.